 BitcoinIRA.com – This company offers a Bitcoin IRA that is held in a virtual wallet, which is the known traditional way to own bitcoin.
 Although it makes it easier to spend your bitcoin that way, it also makes it more vulnerable and hackable.
+The company uses a multi-sig wallet to mitigate hacking issues.
 Still a great option to consider when it comes to investing in BTC through your IRA, especially if you're thinking of starting with a smaller amount.

 In Conclusion – Great Investment Opportunity but do your due diligence!

 For the moment, the thing most holding back bitcoin is its susceptibility to awe-inspiring price leaps and plunges.
 It has managed to rise or fall over 20 percent in only hours before.
 As we mentioned earlier, at one point it managed to lose $3 billion in market value in only 40 minutes.

 This is a function of the relatively tiny aggregate value for the whole Bitcoin market.
 Once the value and liquidity of Bitcoin grow sufficiently for its market cap to be greater, this should gradually subside, especially as its universal appeal and acceptability grows over time.
 For now, it makes a sound and forward-thinking IRA investment, provided you are invested for the long term.
 This is actually true of both Bitcoin and gold.